ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

-"To that I replied, 'If you reject the world as it reveals itself to you day by day, and if choose instead to supplant it with an invisible man named Yahweh, then you are truly and deeply lost.'
+"To that I replied, 'If you reject the world as it reveals itself to you day by day, and if choose instead to supplant it with an invisible man named Yahweh, then I am the one that sees you as deeply lost.'

 "Let me tell you how satisfying it was to see the confused look on father's face.
 He didn't know how to reply.

-"Unfortunately for me, Abel made a reply.
+"Unfortunately for me, Abel spoke up.
 Abel got between me and Father, and began insulting me about what I was saying.
-So I turned to Abel, and I told him, 'Abel, I don't want to hurt you, but this is between me and my father right now.
+So I turned to Abel, and I told him, 'Abel, I don't want to hurt you, but this is between me and father right now.
 Do not get in the middle of this.'

 "Abel, instead of backing off like a reasonable man would, stood resolutely between me and father.
 Abel continued to yell back at me, saying, 'You godless prick!
 How dare you defile not only your father's beliefs but my own as well!
-Do not ever dare to call my sacrifice of my fattest lamb worthless!
-Find the Lord Yahweh and call him your creator or get away from this place!'
+Find the Lord Yahweh and call him your creator or get away from this place!
+Do not ever dare to call my sacrifice of my fattest lamb worthless!'

 "Of course," Cain continued, "I did not take to this outburst all too kindly, and retorted with something like, 'Of course your fattest lamb is not a